Nikolas Cruz trial: Key witnesses jurors won’t hear from after defence rested case

 “Honestly, I have never experienced a level of unprofessionalism in my career.
 It’s unbelievable,” she fumed.

-The judge was forced to place the trial on a two-week pause until 27 September as the prosecution said it wasn’t ready to begin its rebuttal case because it had expected roughly another 40 defence witnesses to testify first.
+The judge was forced to place the trial on a two-week pause as the prosecution said it wasn’t ready to begin its rebuttal case because it had expected roughly another 40 defence witnesses to testify first.

 During the trial, prosecutors spent three weeks presenting graphic details of how Cruz plotted and carried out the murderous attack.